-Universal Studios Home Entertainment said it is further expanding both its catalog of Web-enabled HD DVD titles and their related interactive features powered by the studio's Internet infrastructure.
+Universal City, Calif. — Universal Studios Home Entertainment is further expanding its catalog of Web-enabled HD DVD titles and their related interactive features powered by the studio’s Internet infrastructure.

 The new Web-enabled offerings include a Download Center and U-Shop, which will help Universal “explore the promise of digitally distributed scenarios and infusing movie content with e-commerce and social media capabilities,” the studio said.

 The U-Shop is an online store that will launch with the release of “Evan Almighty” on HD DVD.
 By accessing U-Shop during movie playback, consumers will find online purchase options related to the movie — including featured fashions and movie-themed collectables.